Latent Space Smoothing for Individually Fair Representations: High-Dimensional Individually Fair Representations

-\paragraph{Classification loss} To learn representations useful for downstream tasks, we train $\lcifrenc$ jointly with an auxiliary classifier $C_{aux}$ to predict a ground-truth target label $y$ by adding an additional term to the loss function:
+\textbf{Classification loss} {} To ensure that the learned representations remain useful for downstream tasks, we introduce an auxiliary classifier $C_{aux}$ to predict a ground truth target label $y$ by adding an additional classification loss term:

-\paragraph{Contrastive loss} In theory, we can make $\mathcal{L}_{adv}$ arbitrarily small while preserving $\mathcal{L}_{cls}$ by dividing the output of $\lcifrenc$ and multiplying the input of $\lcifrclf$ by a large constant, pushing all points $P\left(\vz\right)$ close to each other regardless of their ground-truth class $y$.
-Having points with different classes close to each other reduces the confidence of $C$ during smoothing and can result in a smaller certified radius, which has implications for the certification method proposed in~\cref{sec:certification}.
-To prevent this from happening and to promote better separability of the classes, we consider a modification of the contrastive loss~\citep{chopra2005learning}.
-Denoting $ d\left(\vx_i, \vx_j\right) = \| L\left( \vx_i \right) - L \left( \vx_j \right) \|_2 $, we define the contrastive loss for a mini-batch $\mathcal{B} = \{\left(\inputpoint_i, y_i\right)\}_{i=1}^b$:

-where $\mathbb{I}\left[\cdot\right]$ is the indicator function and $\delta$ is a hyperparameter.
-The loss term penalizes pairs of inputs from the same class encoded further than $\delta$ from each other and pairs from different classes encoded closer than $2\delta$ from each other.
-In the end, $\lcifrenc$ is trained jointly with $C_{aux}$ using stochastic gradient descent.
-The total loss for each mini-batch $\mathcal{B}$ is